Publisher: Esoterica (1982)

 This limited edition, second-run Warlords clone is pretty remarkable.
 Lacking only in the originality department, this is actually superior

-to Warlords (Atari 2600, 1977) in a number of ways.
+(Atari 2600, 1977) in a number of ways.
 The Astrocade controllers have built-in analog control, and the fact that the system supports four controllers makes it ideal for medieval destruction.
 War is designed for four players, but the CPU will happily fill in for missing players.
 Each player assumes the form of the crown (or mask) in each corner surrounded by a wall.
 A nicely-rendered red dragon kicks off each round by unleashing a fireball from the center of the screen.
 You can either deflect the fireball or hold in the button to catch it.
 While it's in your possession you temporarily acquire some sort of STD that burns away at your castle wall.
 You can't hurl fireballs at other players as fast as you can in Warlords, which makes it a little harder to pick on your neighbor.
 That becomes less of a factor however as additional fireballs gradually enter the fray.
 Chaos reigns supreme and seeing all those balls bouncing around is downright mesmerizing!

 War is a tough game, but it's fun as hell.
 Heck, I even enjoyed playing it solo.
 One thing I would change is that the number next to each castle reflects the player number